anzusystems/common-admin/docs/editor/nodes/embed-related/index.md

 # embedRelated

 ## Features
-- User can insert internal articles from CMS using filterable dialog to item, also can override article title
+- User can insert internal articles from CMS using filterable dialog to item
 - User can insert external url for item and specify title fot his item
 - User can mix both types
 - User can override title

+NTH: copy/paste url of article -> embedRelated

 ## Node schema